skalalab/flim_playground/README.md

 - 12/6/24: bootstrapping the app with very minimal elements.
 Finished the deployment.
 - 12/9/24: working on designing the modules and the layout of the app.
 - 12/11/24 - 12/13/24: working on the clustering & outlier finder module.
+- 12/14/24: working on adding filtering mechanism for cluster& outlier finder module to support exploring big datasets.
+TODO: add more coloring mechanism so that it can color by more than one columns (i.e. combination of columns)